Payday Loans

 Payday loans are intended for short term use; it is crucial to know that if a payday loan is held for longer than intended, it can quickly become extremely expensive, contributing to financial difficulties and making it impossible to repay the loan in full.

-Borrowers can find themselves in a cycle of debt, where each paycheque goes towards the repayment of existing loans, leaving little for the operating expenses they took out the loan for.
+As mentioned above, borrowers can find themselves in a cycle of debt, where each pay cheque goes towards the repayment of existing loans, leaving little for the operating expenses they took out the loan for.
 As a consequence, extensions of these loans mean even more interest and even more debt, making it even harder to pay back what you’ve borrowed.
 This is known as a debt trap, and it is an especially high risk for those who need emergency cash, whatever the cost.

 Predatory Practices

 Non-sophisticated borrowers may be susceptible to lending practices that are intended to be unfavourable to the borrower; there may be contract loopholes or misleading marketing materials to contend with.
-It is therefore critical for consumers to find registered institutions that are vetted by regulatory authorities.
+There may even be hidden fees that make online payday loans even more expensive.
+It is therefore critical for consumers to find registered institutions that are fully licensed and vetted by regulatory authorities.

 To learn more about criminal rates of interest in Canada, please visit the Government of Canada website.